Ohio State vs. Purdue NCAA Football Odds, Plays and Insights | November 13, 2021

 Purdue Stats and Trends

-- In Purdue's nine games this season, it has five wins against the spread.

-- Purdue's games this season have eclipsed the over/under two times in nine opportunities (22.2%).
+- Purdue's games this season have hit the over on just two of nine set point totals (22.2%).

-- Purdue is 5-0 against the spread and 5-0 overall in games when it scores more than 19.0 points.
+- Purdue is 5-0 against the spread and 5-0 overall when the team scores more than 19.0 points.

-- The Boilermakers have turned the ball over 13 times, two fewer times than the Buckeyes have forced turnovers (15).
+- This year the Boilermakers have 13 turnovers, two fewer than the Buckeyes have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.